Jadigenahalli: Climate

 The village has a tropical climate.
 According to the Köppen-Geiger classification of climates, this is a tropical wet and dry climate or Aw.
 Here, the average temperature is 22.9 °C (73.3 °F).
 There is roughly 903 mm (35.6 inches) of precipitation annually.
 The summers here have a good deal of rainfall, while the winters have very little.

-The village is located in the northern hemisphere, to be precise.
-Here, summer lasts from late June until early September.
-The summer months are June, July, August, and September.